 In early November, the CMedia board fired its executive director based on the discovery of what they perceived to be inappropriate activity on CMedia's financial account.
-Three weeks later, city auditors discovered that a total of $330,000 in city funds were missing and questioned numerous meal and bar tabs charged to the nonprofit's credit card by its former executive director Daedalus Howell (an occasional contributor to the Bohemian).
+Three weeks later, city auditors discovered that a total of $330,000 in city funds were missing and questioned numerous meal and bar tabs charged to the nonprofit's credit card by its former executive director.
 This apparently led city staff to recommend shutting the organization down.

 Whatever the full story, I think that instantly pulling the plug on our media center after alleged financial activities of its former director would be an unfortunate decision.
 You don't shut down an arts program because of management problems.
 How would you justify shutting down CMedia to its producers, who rely on its resources to practice their craft?
 To the board members who have been fighting to run the organization transparently?
 And to the staff who will all lose their jobs, and in the midst of the holidays?

 If the city council decides to eliminate CMedia at its Dec.
 6 meeting, the voices of the people who utilize the center will be silenced and the facility will be vacant Dec 7.
 One day's notice.
 Given the boot.
 After 20 years.